• E-Commerce

 The answer really depends on the goals of your website.

 If your website is a blog that makes money from display ads, you will want to pay attention to pageviews.
-On the other hand, if your site purely makes money from affiliate marketing, should pay attention to unique pageviews.
-It is good to know exactly which pages are being viewed, and how many times.
+On the other hand, if your site purely makes money from affiliate marketing, you should pay attention to unique pageview count.
+It is good to know exactly how many pages are being viewed and how many times.

 Take note of how long on average your visitors are spending on your website by looking at the average session duration.
 This gives a good indication of how engaged they are, which can directly correlate with earnings on sites monetized with display ads.